proletaryo/puppet-nagios-nrpe/README.md

       enable => false,
     }

-## Enabled command definitions (see templates/nagios.cfg.erb)
+## Enabled command definitions

-Please note that this is intended to be used with Opsview.
+Please note that this is intended to be used with Opsview so parameter passing was enabled.

     command[check_users]=<%= libpath %>/nagios/plugins/check_users $ARG1$
     command[check_disk]=<%= libpath %>/nagios/plugins/check_disk $ARG1$